 Employment Outlook and Salary Info

 Since the field of musicology is broad, graduates with doctoral degrees have a variety of possible career paths.
 Many graduates pursue careers in teaching or in research at the university level.
-According to the U.S. Bureau of Labor Statistics (BLS), though competition for tenure-track positions at a university was expected to be keen, employment of postsecondary teachers in general was expected to increase 17% from 2010-2020 (www.bls.gov).
-The BLS also reported that the mean annual wage of a general history postsecondary teacher in 2012 was $73,090.
+According to the U.S. Bureau of Labor Statistics (BLS), though competition for tenure-track positions at a university was expected to be keen, employment of art, drama and music postsecondary teachers was expected to increase 8% from 2018-2028 (www.bls.gov).
+The BLS also reported that the mean annual wage of these professors was $82,560 as of May 2018.

 Graduates of undergraduate and graduate musicology programs may find work in a variety of careers, including library science, education, music publishing and music journalism.
 Coursework typically involves the study of music theory and culture.